Starfall0/LAMP_docker/README.md

 # Simple CRUD Application Using LAMP Stack

-This is a simple CRUD (Create, Read, Update, Delete) application built using the LAMP stack: **Linux (Ubuntu), Apache, MySQL, and PHP**.
+This is a simple CRUD (Create, Read, Update, Delete) application built using the LAMP stack: **Linux (debian), Apache, MySQL, and PHP**.
 The project is designed to demonstrate basic CRUD functionality for managing records in a database.

 ---